dcbradley/dbview/README.md

 balanced within the code block, so that the end of the PHP code block is correctly detected by the DBView compiler.
 The DBView compiler does not attempt to parse the PHP code other than to count opening and closing braces.
 Even braces within comments and strings count.
+If the PHP code contains unbalanced braces, balance them by using a comment.

 When used to define an attribute value, the PHP code should return the desired value.
 The following two attribute definitions are equivalent,